 Life in the estate

 A commentator once described the Okomu Oil Palm Company PLC as a “city in the forest”.
-This description elicited numerous questions, such as, “Can a city be in a forest”?
+This description elicited numerous questions, such as, “Can a city be in a forest”? but that is what Okomu truly is.

 The most important assets of Okomu are its employees.
 Therefore, Okomu is committed to protecting and empowering them as this will ultimately result in both a sustainable and economic success for the Company in the long term.
 Okomu is continuously investing in improving the living conditions of its employees to ensure their social welfare, health, and security through the provision of social amenities that can be found in any modern environment.

-Furthermore, Okomu operates its own day nursery in the main estate and Extension 2, so that children of workers can be adequately taken care of while their parents are at work.
+Furthermore, Okomu operates its own day nursery (creche) in the main estate and Extension 2, so that children of workers can be adequately taken care of while their parents are at work.

 The HSE committee also develops specific programs for identified health issues: